ETL Testing Process and Challenges:

 – Testers have no privileges to execute ETL jobs by their own.

 – Volume and complexity of data are very huge.

 – Fault in business process and procedures.

 – Missing business flow information.

 Data is important for businesses to make the critical business decisions.
 ETL testing plays a significant role validating and ensuring that the business information is exact, consistent and reliable.
 Also, it minimizes the hazard of data loss in production.

 Hope these tips will help ensure your ETL process is accurate and the data warehouse build by this is a competitive advantage for your business.

-This is a guest post by Vishal Chhaperia who is working in a MNC on a test management role.
-He is having extensive experience in managing multi technology QA projects, Processes and teams.
+This is a guest post by Vishal Chhaperia who is working in an MNC in a test management role.
+He is having extensive experience in managing multi-technology QA projects, Processes and teams.

 Have you worked on ETL testing?
 Please share your ETL/DW testing tips and challenges below.